-So far we've removed more than 70 million litres of water and 170 cubic metres of contaminated material from the creek.
-We’re currently undertaking desilting works to remove at least another 500 cubic metres of contaminated sediment on a 600 metre section of the creek between the fire site and Paramount Road.
+We are currently undertaking desilting works to remove contaminated sediment from an 800 metre section of the creek between the fire site and Paramount Road.
 This was the most heavily contaminated part of the creek as a result of the fire.
-These works started in late March 2019 and will take approximately 8-12 weeks to complete, weather permitting.
+These works started in late March 2019 and are anticipated to be complete by the end of July, weather permitting.

 To prevent contaminants being washed downstream while these works are underway, creek flows are being diverted around the immediate area via an above-ground bypass pipe and pumping equipment.

-Scraping the creek banks and pressure-washing rocks to remove contaminated material
+- Scraping the creek banks and pressure-washing rocks to remove toxic sludge

 - Removing affected trees, shrubs and other plants in the creek and along the banks

-- Placing barriers in the creek to collect and remove contaminants
+- Placing barriers in the creek to collect floating contaminants for removal by suction trucks

-- Removal of large weed tree species within the creek corridor such as willows, poplars and desert ash to enable access for machinery to undertake the desilting works
+- Removal of large weed tree species within the creek corridor such as Willows, Poplars and Desert Ash to enable access for excavators and other large machinery

 We're working with the local community and our partner agencies to develop a plan to support the long-term rehabilitation of Stony Creek, making sure it aligns with community values, aspirations and expectations.
-For more information on how you can help shape the rehabilitation plan, visit Stony Creek Rehabilitation.
+For more information on how you can help shape the rehabilitation plan, visit: